Myuki/sh/README.md

 ## upgrade.sh

-Update packages list and upgrade packages.
+Update packages index and upgrade packages.
 It also runs `apt-get autoremove -y` and `apt-get clean` at last.

 Parameter: `[<apt-get dist-upgrade options>...]`